The Christian origins of Easter

 Most Christians believe that Jesus Christ was executed and buried just before the beginning of Passover on Friday evening.
 A minority believe that the execution occurred on a Wednesday or Thursday.
 Various dates other than the two above have been suggested:

 Some liberal Christians have suggested that the actual date of Jesus' execution is unknown, that it might have happened at any time during the year, and that the early Christian church arbitrarily selected Passover as the time.
 This allowed them to link the most important religious days in Judaism and Christianity.
-It also allowed the human sacrifice of Jesus ("Christ our paschal lamb" in 1 Corinthians 5:7) to be linked to the sacrifice of the Pascal lamb in the Jewish Temple.
+It also allowed the human sacrifice of Jesus ("Christ our paschal lamb" in 1 Corinthians 5:7) to be linked to the time of the sacrifice of the Pascal lamb in the Jewish Temple at Jerusalem during the first century CE.

 Other theologians have suggested that Yeshua of Nazareth never existed, or that he lived centuries earlier, or that he was never crucified.
-Over one billion Muslims in the world believe that he was not executed by the Roman Army.
+Over one billion Muslims in the world believe that he was not executed by the Roman Army; some other person was substituted for Jesus.

 on Religious Tolerance